Bulkas456/BBTransaction/README.md

 });
 ```
 * Run callback
 This is a method invoked when the transaction ends its work.
-When async await functionality is not available then this is the only way to get the transaciton result.
+When async await functionality is not available then this is the only way to get the transaction result.
 ```c#
 transaction.Run(settings =>
 {